QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 ### Unit dispatch

 Depending on the sizing and technology of realised electrolysers, the whole plant often consists of more than one stack and/or more than one set of power supply equipment.
 This is modeled as the electrolyser consisting of \(N_{unit}\) units, which are all the same in regards to design power and efficiencies.
 The efficiency functions given as input parameters thus relate to a single unit with its own power supply subsystem.
-The electricity input of the overall electrolyser is split across the active units in a single timestep with no losses occuring before the split.
+The electricity input of the overall electrolyser is split across the active units in a single time step with no losses occuring before the split.
 Rather, each unit individually calculates its losses from the available energy.
 In a similar manner the hydrogen, oxygen and heat outputs are summed over the active units with losses being considered by each.

 Different options exist for how to dispatch the units to meet a demand, in particular as the minimum power fraction \(\kappa_{min,unit}\) of each unit tends to be fairly high and a lower overall \(\kappa_{min}\) can only be achieved by not activating all units.
 In addition, the efficiencies of each unit are not necessarily optimal at full load and a performance increase can be achieved by choosing the right number of units to activate close to the optimal PLR.